For Animal Services Assistance for the Towns of Aurora, Georgina or East Gwillimbury contact us at 1-877-979-7297 or animalservices@aurora.ca

 Who We Are

-The Towns of Aurora, East Gwillimbury and Georgina have amalgamated their animal services and signed a five-year agreement effective January 1, 2025.
-This five-year pilot project is a partnership that allows the three municipalities to work together to provide a higher level of animal services and extended coverage.
-Officers from the Town of Aurora provide animal services coverage seven-days-a-week across the three municipalities.
+The Towns of Aurora, East Gwillimbury and Georgina have entered a partnership commencing on January 1,2025 to provide shared Animal Services.
+This five-year pilot project will allow the three municipalities to work together to provide a higher level of animal services and enhanced coverage.
+Officers from Aurora will provide coverage to East Gwillimbury and Georgina, animal services coverage will be seven days a week with rotating shifts across the three municipalities.

 Coverage Details: